Most remote hiring processes do not fail because there are no good candidates.

 “Remote assistant” can mean scheduling, inbox management, research, customer support, bookkeeping, personal errands, admin, travel booking, or every loose task nobody owns.

-“Remote project manager” can mean client delivery, operations, software implementation, construction coordination, marketing campaigns, or chaos management with a calendar.
+“Remote project manager” can mean client delivery, operations, software implementation, marketing campaigns, technical coordination, or chaos management with a calendar.

 What problem is this role solving?